rp4ps/ct-bus/README.md

-# Public Transport Route Planning: When Connectivity and Commuting Demand Both Matter
+# Public Transport Planning: When Transit Network Connectivity Meets Commuting Demand
 This repo holds the code and dataset for the reproducibility of CT-Bus.

 ## Running